 Let’s get back to the “Golden Legend” to check out how the whole temptation ended:

 Then came a clear brightness, and all the beasts fled away, and S. Anthony understood that in this great light our Lord came, and he said twice: Who art thou?
 The good Jesu answered: I am here, Anthony.
 Then said S. Anthony: O good Jesu! where hast thou been so long? why wert thou not here with me at the beginning to help me and to heal my wounds?
 Then our Lord said: I was here but I would see and abide to see thy battle, and because thou hast manly fought and well maintained thy battle, I shall make thy name to be spread through all the world.

-And that is the clue of the temptation: even the saint is left alone when it comes to the fighting with the forces of evil, just as it is shown at the painting by Wędrychowski.
-Temptation does not include the exciting fantasies, but comes rather in a form of depression, loneliness and darkness.
-It is an internal desert that attracts the demons – they grow on the sadness and the frustration.
-Saint Anthony did not receive the immediate help: Christ did not step in, but waited aside to see how Anthony manages the whole situation.
-Because in fact that is how it works: we can’t avoid having bad thoughts and we shouldn’t assume that our faith might miraculously save us.
-In fact at the end we always have to face the evil ourselves, to fight with the darkness entirely by ourselves.
-But we can do it, and every dark November will finally come to an end.
+And that is the essence of the temptation: even the saint is left alone when it comes to fighting the forces of evil, just as it is shown in the painting by Wędrychowski.
+Temptation does not include exciting fantasies, but comes rather in a form of depression, loneliness and darkness.
+It is an internal desert that attracts demons – they feed on the sadness and frustration.
+Saint Anthony did not receive the immediate help: Christ did not step in, but waited aside to see how Anthony manages the whole situation on his own.
+Because in fact that is how it works: we can’t avoid having dark thoughts and we shouldn’t assume that our faith would miraculously save us.
+In fact in the end we always have to face the evil ourselves, to fight the darkness entirely alone.
+But we can do it, and every dark November finally comes to an end.